Vision-Language-Action Models for Robotic Manipulation with SoArm-101 使用 SoArm-101 的视觉-语言-动作模型进行机器人操作

 The data collection system employs three concurrent threads to ensure smooth operation:

-- Image Capture Thread: Continuously captures camera frames at 30 FPS, decoupled from the control loop to prevent frame drops during servo communication
+- Camera Server Thread: MJPEG streaming server (Webcam or RealSense) that serves frames independently at 30 FPS, decoupled from the control loop to prevent frame drops during servo communication

 - Command Server Thread: Listens for telnet connections and processes recording commands with thread-safe state updates